-A program of the Office for the Arts at Harvard (OFA) and the Office of Undergraduate Research and Fellowships.
+A program of the Office for the Arts at Harvard (OFA) with support from the Office of Career Services and the Office of Undergraduate Research and Fellowships.

 For questions about the Artist Development Fellowship Program and application process please contact the Office for the Arts (email@example.com; 617.495.8676)

 Artist Development Fellowships (ADF) are intended to nurture the artistic development of promising and/or accomplished students in the arts who, it is hoped, will one day look back on this opportunity and mark it as a significant contributor to their creative development.